Speak with our Summit Experts 24/7

 • Shortness of breath at rest

-Most altitude-related issues are preventable with gradual ascent and structured monitoring.
+In fact, most altitude-related issues are preventable with gradual ascent and structured monitoring.

-The key to prevention is proper itinerary design and conservative pacing.
+Therefore, the key to prevention is proper itinerary design and conservative pacing.

 What Happens If You Get Sick on Kilimanjaro?